III. Accommodations – overnights out, breaks or leaving

-4. Please return borrowed chausables, stoles, albs, vessels, Order of the Mass, Mass kits, song books, etc. from the Crypt or Chapels, and books taken from the library.
+4. Please return borrowed items such as chausables, stoles, albs, vessels, Order of the Mass, Mass kits, song books, etc. from the Crypt or Chapels, and books taken from the library.

 5. Kindly clarify all your enrollment procedures around May or June, and definitely before you leave for your summer break.
 Some universities require online enrollment, or a personal appearance, etc. Kindly inform the Rector if he needs to do some special intervention (e.g., signature and seal, online confirmations, etc.).
 Note that most universities close during the months of July, August and the first half of September, so you might not be able to communicate with them then.

 6. Make sure you get oriented regarding the entry and exit procedures of the country you are visiting: visa, Permesso di Soggiorno renewal status, luggage, questions at the immigration counter, etc. (if necessary, search for “expired soggiorno” in our Collegio website).

 7. Even before travelling, ask the Parish priest where you will be staying to orient you regarding their policies, including those regarding “Child Safe Environment”, the non-observance of which could have criminal consequences (fines and imprisonment).
-Even though certain practices or actions might be acceptable in our own cultures, they might be criminal offenses in other countries – patting or hugging minors or adults, being the only adult with one or more minors in the Sacristy or any other room or car, taking pictures of persons without their consent, etc.
+Even though certain practices or actions might be acceptable in our own cultures, they might be criminal offenses in other countries – patting or hugging minors or adults; being the only adult with one or more minors in the Sacristy, room, car or picture; taking pictures of persons without their consent, etc.